Code-Institute-Submissions/Milestone-18/README.md

 There are then markers on the map, which when clicked give the phone number, Google rating and a link to their website for the result.

+#### Mockup

+The following mockup was used before development to get an idea of the general structure of the page.

 #### Future Features

 The main feature that would need to be added to this are further pages hosting the companies store front, for the user to spend money with the company.